Q: What is the difference between psychotherapy and counselling? Which service do I need?

 Q: What does the therapy/counselling process look like?

 Usually, it begins with a new client consultation call, where you can share your presenting issues and goals, ask any questions about my practice and services, and see if we are a good fit.
-If we decide to work together, we will spend the first session conducting “intake interviews” where I ask a lot of questions about your personal, family, educational, and medical histories in order to establish a clear sense of where you come from and what may inform your present experiences.
+If we decide to work together, we will spend the first session conducting “intake interview” where I ask a lot of questions about your personal, family, educational, and medical histories in order to establish a clear sense of where you come from and what may inform your present experiences.
 After the initial exploration phase (4-5 sessions), I will communicate ideas for treatment or intervention and setting goals, which we will decide together.
 The length of treatment/intervention phase will depend on the severity, breadth, and depth of the target issue, and the “on-goingness” of your challenges and circumstances.
 I understand psychotherapy and counselling to be a collaborative process and you as the client take the lead.
-I will make all my decision-making and rationales transparent to you and you are welcome to ask any questions about our work together at anytime.
+I will make all our decision-making and rationales transparent to you and you are welcome to ask any questions about our work together at anytime.

 Q: Is your service covered by my insurance?